Why did you decide to join Mott MacDonald?

 What is the best thing about your role?

 Being a growth phase division in Australia, there is constant opportunity to be a part of the most exciting projects, and to develop a diversity of knowledge across various disciplines.
 Diversity is important as a graduate, as it paves the way to find one’s true area of interest and to find where you best fit within the organisation.
-Mott MacDonald’s culture and management fully support providing opportunity and diversity for young graduates, as evidenced by my varied involvement in water, transportation, and systems engineering projects and processes.
-Perhaps most exciting is my role in one of the biggest projects in the history of Melbourne, the Melbourne Metro Rail Tunnel.
-This is all in just a couple of months with Mott MacDonald; imagine what the future might hold!
+Mott MacDonald’s culture and management fully support providing opportunity and diversity for young graduates, as evidenced by my varied involvement client side, in transportation, and systems engineering projects and processes.
+Perhaps most exciting is my role in one of the biggest projects in the history of Melbourne, the Melbourne Metro Rail tunnel.
+This is all in just a a short space of time with Mott MacDonald; imagine what the future might hold!

 What are the top two things you have learned whilst at Mott MacDonald?